visioncortex/vtracer/README.md

-    -i, --input <input>                          Path to input raster image -m, --mode <mode>                            Curver fitting mode `pixel`, `polygon`, `spline` -o, --output <output>                        Path to output vector graphics --path_precision <path_precision>        Number of deciaml places to use in path string --preset <preset>                        Use one of the preset configs `bw`, `poster`, `photo` -l, --segment_length <segment_length>
+    -i, --input <input>                          Path to input raster image -m, --mode <mode>                            Curver fitting mode `pixel`, `polygon`, `spline` -o, --output <output>                        Path to output vector graphics --path_precision <path_precision>        Number of decimal places to use in path string --preset <preset>                        Use one of the preset configs `bw`, `poster`, `photo` -l, --segment_length <segment_length>
             Perform iterative subdivide smooth until all segments are shorter than this length